James Ferraro

-James Ferraro (born November 7, 1986) is an American experimental musician, producer, composer, and contemporary artist.
-He has been credited as a pioneer of the 21st century genres hypnagogic pop and vaporwave, with his work exploring themes related to hyperreality and consumer culture.
-His music has drawn on diverse styles such as 1980s electronic music, new age, drone, lo-fi, sound collage, and R&B.
+James Ferraro (born November 7, 1986) is an American musician, singer, producer, multi-instrumentalist, composer, contemporary artist and video game developer.
+He has been credited as a pioneer of the 21st-century genres post-noise, hypnagogic pop and vaporwave, with his work exploring themes related to hyperreality and consumer culture.
+His music has drawn on diverse styles such as contemporary classical music, new age, electronica, drone, sound collages, R&B and hip-hop.

-Ferraro began his career in the early 2000s as a member of the Californian noise duo the Skaters, after which he began recording solo work under his name and a wide variety of aliases.
-He released music on labels such as Hippos in Tanks and New Age Tapes.
-Ferraro received wider recognition when his polarizing 2011 album Far Side Virtual was chosen as Album of the Year by The Wire.
-He has since pivoted to releasing projects independently.
+Ferraro began his career in the early 2000s with the formation of the Californian noise duo the Skaters, alongside musician Spencer Clark, after which he began recording solo work under a wide variety of aliases.
+He released music on several self-owned labels such as New Age Tapes and Muscleworks Inc. His work with the Skaters was credited by music critic Simon Reynolds with catalyzing an "international post-noise network".
+In 2010, he released the album Night Dolls with Hairspray.